-The research will be carried out using a single stage S30 in early winter 2016.
+The research was carried out using a single stage S30 in early winter 2016.

-The payload will be launched in this period into geo-magnetically active conditions to study the auroral electrojet.
+The payload was launched in this period into geo-magnetically active conditions to study the auroral electrojet.

-The FFU’s will be deployed from a spinning main payload and use their residual spin after deployment to extract their wire booms.
+The FFU’s were deployed from a spinning main payload and use their residual spin after deployment to extract their wire booms.
 All FFU’s are self-sufficient and will be recovered by helicopter for data extraction after landing with their own parachute system.

 P.I. is Ass.
 Prof. Nickolay Ivchenko, Department of Space and Plasma

 Physics at the Royal Institute of Technology (KTH)